attempt-this-online/languages/README.md

 [Docker Hub](https://hub.docker.com/u/attemptthisonline)

 ## Licence
 © Patrick Reader 2021.
-The ATO languages collection is licensed under the Artistic License 2.0 except where otherwise noted - see the [`LICENCE.txt`](./LICENCE.txt) file for more information.
+Code in this repository is licensed under the Artistic License 2.0 except where otherwise noted - see the [`LICENCE.txt`](./LICENCE.txt) file for more information.

+Software included in each image is copyright the respective owners; consult their licences for details.